Q: Which will work better for my painful arthritic joints, heat or cold?

 So what’s the answer?
 Try them both and use whichever works best for you.

 Exercise is an important part of treatment for osteoarthritis.
 Heat and cold can also be used to make exercising a little easier.
-Try using heat before exercise to loosen up muscles and cold afterwards to minimize any achiness.
+Try using heat before exercise to loosen up muscles and cold afterward to minimize any achiness.

 For heat, soak in a warm bath, hot tub or whirlpool for about 20 minutes.
 Or take a warm shower.
-Dress warmly afterwards to prolong the benefit.
+Dress warmly afterward to prolong the benefit.
 A heating pad is another good way to warm up an area.
 You can also buy moist heat pads.
 Or, heat a damp washcloth in the microwave for about 20 seconds.
 Test it to make sure it’s not too hot.
 Wrap it in a dry towel and apply it to the painful area.

 For cold therapy, use an ice pack.
 Apply for 20 minutes at a time.
 Gel-filled cold packs are inexpensive and available in different sizes and shapes.
 Keep several in the freezer.
 Frozen peas or ice cubes in a baggie also work.